jaketae/jaketae.github.io/_posts/2019-11-15-markov-chain.md

  1.+0.j]
 ```

 Notice that this eigenvector is a representation of a situation in which the player is in the $$100$$th cell of the game board!
-In other words, it is telling us that once the user reaches the $$100$$th cell, they will stay on that cell even after more dice rolls--hence the stationary distribution.
+In other words, it is telling us that once the user reaches the $$100$$th cell, they will stay on that cell even after more dice rolls---hence the stationary distribution.
 On one hand, this information is impractical given that a player who reaches the end goal will not continue the game to go beyond the $$100$$th cell.
 On the other hand, it is interesting to see that the eigenvector reveals information about the structure of the Markov chain in this example.

 Markov chains like these are referred to as [absorbing Markov chains] because the stationary equilibrium always involves a non-escapable state that "absorbs" all other states.
 One might visualize this system as having a loop on a network graph, where it is impossible to move onto a different state because of the circular nature of the edge on the node of the absorbing state.